9 Types of Corporate Videos Businesses Need in 2026

 Best for:

-- SaaS platforms and apps
+- SaaS platforms and mobile apps

 - Hardware or medical device walkthroughs

-- Ecommerce product highlights
+- E-commerce product highlights

-3. Explainer Video
+3. Explainer Videos

 Best for: